China's Xi to meet Putin next week in first visit to Russia since invasion of Ukraine - KESQ

 The visit comes as China tries to present itself as a neutral peace broker on Ukraine, but the effort has been met with skepticism in Western capitals due to Beijing’s growing partnership with Moscow.

-China has refused to condemn Russia’s attack on Ukraine — or referred to it as an “invasion,” instead blaming the advance of NATO for provoking the conflict.
+Since then, China has refused to condemn Russia’s invasion — or referred to it as such, instead blaming the advance of NATO for provoking the conflict and repeating the Kremlin’s stance.

-It has also provided diplomatic support for Moscow, while expanding trade and military ties to its northern neighbor.
+It has also provided diplomatic support for Moscow, while strengthening economic and military ties to its northern neighbor.

-Western officials have also raised concerns that China may be considering providing Russia with lethal military assistance, an accusation denied by Beijing.
+In recent weeks western officials have begun publicly raising concerns that China may be considering providing Russia with lethal military assistance, an accusation denied by Beijing.

+Last month, Putin hosted China’s top diplomat Wang Yi in Moscow just days before the anniversary of the Kremlin’s full-scale invasion of Ukraine.
+The high-profile visit was widely believed to be a precursor to a meeting between Putin and Xi.

+Putin told Wang relations between his country and China are “reaching new milestones,” while Wang vowed to “further strengthen our comprehensive strategic partnership.”

 The-CNN-Wire